ULHPC/tutorials/README.md

 ## Useful stuff

 * To avoid too much overhead in the number of jobs submitted to SLURM, use the`group` directive to group rules that can run together in a single job.
+* If your workflow runs for longer than just a few minutes, run snakemake inside`screen` or prefix it with `nohup`.
+This prevents the workflow from stopping when your SSH session get's disconnected.